 When you launch the Afero Profile Editor, the Startup window appears:

-In the upper-left of the Startup window, you’ll see a personal greeting with your username.
+In the upper-left of the Startup window, you’ll see a personal greeting.
 Below your name, you’ll see links to developer documentation, including this Profile Editor User Guide.
 In the lower-left you’ll see a link for signing out.

 New Project.
 After selecting this option, you’ll first be asked to select which Afero board/module you are using for your project.
 Then give your new profile a name and navigate to the local working directory holding your Profile Editor projects.
 You can either use the operating system to create a new, empty folder for your project in the selected working directory, or you can select the Create subfolder using Profile Name checkbox to have a folder created for you using your new profile name.